microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 - The PipsPager is a tab stop which will navigate to the first selectable item -- first button, previous button, or first pip.
 Any visible directional buttons can be navigated to via tab.
 - The arrow keys can be used to navigate between the pips and directional buttons.
 Independent of the orientation set, the left and up arrow keys will change focus to the previous pip or to the previous button and the right and down arrow keys will change focus to the next pip or the next button.

+## Gamepad
+- The PipsPager can be navigated to via spatial navigation.
+The selected pip will automatically take focus and the pips will be selected when navigated to and focused.
+Independent of the PipsPagerButtonVisibility settings, the navigation buttons will not be visible to the user.
+  - In horizontal orientation left and right spatial navigation will focus and select the pips.
+The PipsPager will be navigated out of when the user navigates up or down or when the user attempts to navigate past the first or last page.
+We recommend that developers do not place UI directly to the left or right of a horizontally oriented PipsPager.
+  - In vertical orientation up and down spatial navigation will focus and select the pips.
+The PipsPager will be navigated out of when the user navigates left or right or when the user attempts to navigate past the first or last page.
+We recommend that developers do not place UI directly above or below a vertically oriented PipsPager.

 ## Touch
 For touch screen devices, a vertical swipe on the pager will navigate to the previous or next page.
- - An "up" swipe will navigate to the previous page.
+ - An "up" swipe will navigate to the next page.
- - A "down" swipe will navigate to the next page.
+ - A "down" swipe will navigate to the previous page.

 The user can also touch to select the individual pip if able.